CatchTheTornado/askql/src/askscript/ROADMAP.md

 ## Remove tabs from the codebase - lets stick with identation of two spaces

+## Divide up for into: for, forIn, forOf

 ## Allow values at the top level of program

 ```